 '''

 Not run:

 data("BoutrosRNAi2002")

 D <- BoutrosRNAiDiscrete[,9:16]

 nem.jackknife(D, control=set.default.parameters(unique(colnames(D)), para=c(0.13,0.05)))

-End(Not run)

 '''

-Infers models with different regularization constants, compares them via the BIC or AIC criterion and returns the highest scoring one lambdas vector of regularization constants D data matrix with experiments in the columns (binary or continious) inference search to use exhaustive enumeration, triples for triple-based inference, pairwise for the pairwise heuristic, ModuleNetwork for the module based inference, nem.greedy for greedy hillclimbing, nem.greedyMAP for alternating MAP optimization using log odds or log p-value densities models a list of adjacency matrices for model search.
-If NULL, an exhaustive enumer- ation of all possible models is performed. control list of parameters: see set.default.parameters verbose do you want to see progression statements?
+$\#\# \operatorname{End}(\operatorname{Not} \operatorname{run})$ nemModelSelection Model selection for nested effect models nemModelSelection (lambdas, D, inference = "nem.greedy", models = NULL, control = set.default.parameters (unique and the set of th lambdas vector of regularization constants D data matrix with experiments in the columns (binary or continious) inference search to use exhaustive enumeration, triples for triple-based inference, pairwise for the pairwise heuristic, ModuleNetwork for the module based inference, nem.greedy for greedy hillclimbing, nem.greedyMAP for alternating MAP optimization using log odds or log p-value densities models a list of adjacency matrices for model search.
+If NULL, an exhaustive enumer ation of all possible models is performed. control list of parameters: see set.default.parameters verbose do you want to see progression statements?
 Default: TRUE other arguments to pass to function nem or network.AIC nemModelSelection internally calls nem to infer a model with a given regularization constant.
 The comparison between models is based on the BIC or AIC criterion, depending on the parameters passed to network.AIC.